 “Something is wrong.
 I recommend that you abort this pregnancy.”

 After my exam and first ultrasound, the nurse took me to a room to wait for the doctor.
 I waited a long time.
 When the doctor finally arrived, he was very blunt, and opened the conversation with.
 “Something’s not right.
 I recommend we abort this pregnancy before it goes any farther.”.
-I was stunned.
-I sputtered out questions and tried to get the doctor to tell me more.
+I was stunned, and sputtering out questions, trying to get him to tell me more.
 The doctor assured me that his technician was very competent, and that there were no mistakes.
-I left in shock.
-I processed all that had happened on the way home, and kept shaking my head, whispering, “no…” When I told my husband, he drove us back to the doctor’s office and asked to speak with him privately.
+I left in shock, trying to process all that had happened on the way home, and kept shaking my head, whispering, “no…” When I told my husband, he drove us back to the doctor’s office and asked to speak with him privately.
 We waited in an empty office for a long time.
 The doctor finally arrived, and was peeved to have been disrupted.
 He was very obstinate in his recommendation and wouldn’t budge.
 He became flippant and suggested that we “face the reality of the situation.”

 We found a new doctor, and they referred us to the nearby renowned neo-natal clinic at Yale University.
 I was in good hands.
 Yes, the original genetic counts were off the charts for possible abnormalities.
 We heard bizarre things like, “fetus might not thrive…”, “baby may not live outside the womb…”, “non-functioning…”.
 Yes, they were very concerned, but did not encourage me to abort.
 Instead, they made a plan to monitor the pregnancy very closely.
 They took a lot of blood work and performed ultrasounds every other week.
-I didn’t agree to the amniocentesis (sampling amniotic fluid from within in the womb) because I believed that God was working in the womb, and I didn’t want any needles getting in His way.
+I didn’t agree to the amniocentesis (sampling amniotic fluid from within in the womb) because I held firm to my belief that God heard that prayer, and was working in the womb.

-From having watched Lara’s life develop on the screen, I firmly believe that God did have His hand on my little girl, both on helping the tiny embryo to thrive and in rescuing her when her wiggly self fell into trouble at the end.
-I am so grateful to have had that small amount of hope that the God I believed in could pull off a miracle.
+From having watched Lara’s life develop on the screen, I firmly believe that God did have His hand on my little girl, from moving us near a place that could help her, to helping the tiny embryo thrive, to finally rescuing her wiggly self when she got into a bind.
+I am so grateful for a small amount of hope that God could still do miracles.
 I’m so grateful that I didn’t listen to that doctor.
 I hope nobody else listens to a doctor that recommends abortion on the first visit.
 Today, Lara is still very wiggly.
-She’s a bright, full-of-life, ten year old that loves her Girl Scouts, her friends, and her track team…and mostly her dog, Pickles..
-She loves God, too, and I find great peace in knowing that her life is still in His hands.
+She’s a bright, full-of-life, TWELVE year old that loves her Girl Scouts, her friends, and her track team…and mostly her dog, Pickles..
+She loves God, too, and I find great peace in knowing that her life is still, will forever be, in His hands.

 “For you formed my inward parts; you knitted me together in my mother’s womb.” – Psalm 139:13